A SIMPLE GUIDE TO HOME LOAN JARGON

 A condominium project that has rental or registration desks, short-term occupancy, food and telephone services, and daily cleaning services and that is operated as a commercial hotel even though the units are individually owned.

-A short-term loan for funding the price of construction.
-The mortgage lender advances funds to the builder as the work progresses.
+A short-term loan for funding the cost of construction.
+The lender advances funds to the builder as the work progresses.

 Consumer Reporting Agency (or Bureau)

-A condition that must be met before an agreement is legally binding.
+A condition that must be met before a contract is legally binding.

 An oral or written agreement to do or not to do a certain thing.